Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

 # Conclusion
 This project has deepened and consolidated my knowledge of HTML and CSS.
 I also hope that it shows that I have a good foundation in these languages.

-Having previous knowledge of coding language for analysing data from a scientific background + basic knowledge of CSS using mostly bootstrap, I was naïve enough to expect to handle CSS quickly.
+Having previous knowledge of coding language for analyzing data from a scientific background + basic knowledge of CSS using mostly bootstrap, I was naïve enough to expect to handle CSS quickly.
 However, I found that although the logic of CSS seemed easy at first, the reality of using it and controlling all the elements was quite complex.
 It requires, in my opinion, a very good knowledge of a huge amount of CSS codes, which is good, because I know that CSS offers a lot of possibilities that I haven't explored yet and I am always eager to learn more.

-I also found that in order to run the project smoothly, it is important to have a very good overview of the project before starting to code and throughout the project.
+I also found that to run the project smoothly, it is important to have a very good overview of the project before starting to code and throughout the project.
 I hope to improve the start of the next project and get a smoother evolution of the project.

 Overall, I had fun coding this project, trying to promote a manual activity with media and, of course, I learned a lot, which was the main goal of this project.

-# Acknowlegments
+# Acknowledgments
 - My mentor, Nishant Kumar, for giving me the direction to start the project, for guiding me through the project, for giving me the idea to implement new features and for giving me feedback.

-- Andras Rab for the suggestions to improve the design.
+- Andras Raab for the suggestions to improve the design.

 - The Slack community for clarifying certain concepts, sharing tips and links and, of course, for always helping me with the codes.

-- Code institutes student support for giving clear advice on the project when I was unsure of the theme and expectations.
+- Code institutes student care for giving me clear advice on the project when I was unsure of the theme and expectations.